 Most Online Sellers Have Been There

-When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory, along with many other aspects of their business.
+When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory.
 It’s just simply part of the growing pains of a new business.

-For inventory and warehouse management specifically, this means having to manually update the sheets when orders come in and when product is shipped out.
-It means manually calculating which items are in stock, when and how much to re-order, not to mention finding the product in the warehouse.
-It means not always being sure about your ability to anticipate large scale buying trends that you need to stay ahead of in order to stay viable.
+For inventory management specifically, this means having to manually update the sheets when orders come in is shipped out.
+It means manually calculating which items are in stock, when and how much to re-order, and finding the product in the warehouse.
+It means not always being sure about your ability to anticipate large scale buying trends.
+Even though, you need that ability to stay ahead.

-All of this can add to labor costs, which makes growing a business in a competitive market more difficult to do.
-The other consequence of relying on spreadsheets is that it can lead to errors that result in out-of stocks, mis-ships and slower fulfillment times, all of which make for dissatisfied buyers and provoke the ire of platforms like Amazon.
+All of this can add to labor costs, which makes growing a business more difficult to do.
+The other consequence of relying on spreadsheets is that it can lead to errors that result in out-of stocks, mis-ships and slower fulfillment times.
+All of which make for dissatisfied buyers and provoke the ire of platforms like Amazon.

 Realizing The Need To Adapt

-There is always a point at which businesses realize they’ve outgrown their reliance on spreadsheets due to the limitations of timely and accurate information, as well as dealing with the inevitable human error that always tends to compound as volume increases and complexities increase.
+There is always a point at which businesses realize they’ve outgrown their reliance on spreadsheets.
+Usually, this happens due to the limitations of timely and accurate information.
+As well as, dealing with the inevitable human error that always tends to compound as volume increases and complexities increase.
 This is the inevitable ‘good problem’ of generating more and more sales and orders.

 Without a WMS in place, businesses are usually not able to sustain their current volume, let alone continue to grow.
-Once these solutions are in place, spreadsheets can now be used how they were intended - for managing specific reports and analyzing crucial data points that are important to your business.
+But, once these solutions are in place, spreadsheets can now be used how they were intended.
+Thus, for managing specific reports and analyzing crucial data points that are important to your business.